-The current lack of transparency and predictability of aid have been recognized as key bottlenecks in making aid more effective.
-To help efforts toward greater predictability and transparency, the OECD conducts the Survey on Donors’ Forward Spending Plans, a unique instrument that brings together most bilateral and multilateral aid spending plans – and the only regular, global process of its kind.
+To help efforts toward greater predictability and better assess the prospects in aid delivery ahead of time, the OECD conducts the Survey on Donors’ Forward Spending Plans, a unique instrument that brings together most bilateral and multilateral aid spending plans – and the only regular, global process of its kind.

 The OECD Global Outlook on Aid is a key tool for assessing the prospects for meeting aid commitments, and for flagging potential gaps in aid provision.
 The 2014 report provides an overview of global aid allocations up to 2017 based on the 2014 DAC Survey on Donors’ Forward Spending Plans.
 It examines aid providers’ policies and procedures to provide a better understanding of the progress and obstacles in improving aid predictability.
 Despite the slight expected increase in aid levels over the coming years, the report signals a worrying trend of stagnation in programmed aid to heavily aid-dependent countries.
 It calls for efforts to improve countries’ access to external development finance to meet the needs of the post-2015 development agenda and flags the need to strengthen budget and planning practices to enable more predictable support.